SCons/scons/testing/framework/test-framework.rst

-The first step should be to run the tests so the harness emits more information, without forcing more information into the test stdout/stderr which will confuse result evaulation.
+The first step should be to run the tests so the harness emits more information, without forcing more information into the test stdout/stderr which will confuse result evaluation.
 ``runtest.py`` has several verbose levels which can be used for this purpose: